-Augustana University has named former congresswoman Stephanie Herseth Sandlin as its 24th president.
+On Feb.
+23, 2017, Augustana University introduced former congresswoman Stephanie Herseth Sandlin as its 24th president.

-The appointment, made by the Augustana Board of Trustees following an extensive national search, marks the first time in Augustana’s 157-year history that a woman will serve as president.
+The appointment, made by the Augustana Board of Trustees following an extensive national search, marked the first time in Augustana’s 157-year history that a woman will serve as president.

-Herseth Sandlin currently serves as general counsel and vice president of corporate development for Raven Industries in Sioux Falls.
+Prior to joining Augustana, Herseth Sandlin served as general counsel and vice president of corporate development for Raven Industries in Sioux Falls.
 Prior to that, she served as South Dakota’s lone U.S. Representative from 2004-11.
 When elected in 2004, she was the first woman from South Dakota to serve in the U.S. House of Representatives as well as the youngest woman serving in the House during that time.

 Becky Blue ’81, chair of the Presidential Search Committee, called Herseth Sandlin a “respected and visionary leader.
 She is a locally-grown, nationally-known pioneer with a fervent drive to bring good ideas, opportunity and possibility to the state of South Dakota and beyond.
 She is a skilled diplomat who has vast experience working with a variety of constituents on a variety of issues."